 Prepare for the Busy Season

-To be the most knowledgeable agent during AEP, stay up to date on the latest Medicare and carrier-specific updates and news by subscribing to resources such as the Agent Survival Guide online, and attend carrier meeting and webinars.
+To be the most knowledgeable agent during AEP, stay up to date on the latest Medicare and carrier-specific updates and news by subscribing to resources such as the Ritter blog online, and attend carrier meeting and webinars.

 Stay Organized During AEP

 To make the most out of the 54-day AEP period, and remain stress-free, be sure to maintain what organization methods you know work for you.

 Whether you prefer to use a digital planner/calendar on your phone, or a “good old-fashioned” paper planner, noting your appointments is very important!
 Remember to not just plan for the appointment itself, but also jot down commute time and location.
 In fact, most digital calendars even offer the option to add the address of your appointment on your schedule!
 Also, try highlighting the 54-day period that you have (from October 15 to December 7), so you can keep track of how much time is left in AEP.